Personal protective equipmentPPE

 - These are often used during surgery to protect you and the patient.

-- They are also used during surgery to protect you when you work with body fluids.
+- They are also used during surgery to protect you when you work with bodily fluids.

-- Visitors wear gowns if they are visiting a patient who is in isolation.
+- Visitors wear gowns if they are visiting a person who is in isolation due to an illness that can be easily spread.

 You may need special PPE when handling some cancer drugs.
 This equipment is called cytotoxic PPE.

-- You may need to wear a grown with long sleeves and elastic cuffs.
-This gown should not allow liquids to soak through.
+- You may need to wear a gown with long sleeves and elastic cuffs.
+This gown should keep liquids from touching your skin.

 - You may also need to wear shoe covers, goggles, and special gloves.